 But the appearance of a mysterious map, depicting a 19th-century utopian settlement, sends Stella—a dogged expert in American graphics—on an all-consuming research mis-sion.
 As she teases out the links between a haunting poem, several unusual novels, a counterfeiting scheme, and one of the museum’s colorful early benefactors, she discovers the unbearable secret that Paul’s been keeping, and charts a course out of the chaos of her own life.

-Lucy Ives is a graduate of Harvard University and the Iowa Writer’s Workshop, and will shortly complete a PhD in the Department of Comparative Literature at NYU.
-She is the au-thor of several books of poetry and short prose, including Anamnesis, a long poem that won the Slope Book Prize, and the novella nineties.
+Lucy Ives is a graduate of Harvard University and the Iowa Writer’s Workshop, and has completed a PhD in the Department of Comparative Literature at NYU.
+She is the author of several books of poetry and short prose, including Anamnesis, a long poem that won the Slope Book Prize, and the novella nineties.
 Her writing has appeared in Bomb, Artforum, n+1, Conjunctions, the Los Angeles Review of Books, and at newyorker.com.
 For five years she was an editor with Triple Canopy, the Brooklyn-based online magazine and arts organization whose archives was acquired by NYU’s Fales Archive.
 Ms. Ives is also an Assistant Professor in the Writing Program at Pratt Institute.